novavi/fdc3-installer/README.md

 | FactoryClass         | Similar to FactoryClassInstance above, but the key difference being before that work is done, the installer first needs to construct an instance of the factory class using new Fdc3AgentFactory(..), passing any constructor args that have been specified in the config. |
 | StaticFactoryClass   | From the installer's perspective in terms of what it needs to invoke, this is effectively the same as FactoryClassInstance. |

+Note that if in future there was a specific standard setting out how a browser-based FDC3 Desktop Agent must be provided (e.g. that it *must* be via a factory function, and never by any other mechanism) then it would be possible to remove the choice of creation strategies from this library altogether - because only a single mechanism would then be required.
+Unless or until there is such a standard though, it will be necessary to support multiple creation strategies (failure to do so would mean that some FDC3 Desktop Agents might be impossible to install dynamically at runtime using this library).

 ### Bootstrap Strategies Explanation

 | Bootstrap Strategy | Explanation |
 | ------------------ | ----------- |
 | Implicit           | The agent implicitly boostraps itself when it is loaded and created, and therefore the installer has no work to do. |
 | Explicit           | The agent requires an explicit boostrap, so the installer needs to invoke a (non-standard) fdc3.xxx(..) method, using the specific method name and any method args that have been specified in the config. |

+Note that - as was also the case with the creation strategies above - it would also be theoretically possible to remove the choice for bootstrap strategies from this library as well.
+However, this would only be possible if a specific standard was set out for how browser-based FDC3 Desktop Agents should be boostrapped.

 ## What's Included In This Repo?